London Tigers

 The London Tigers were a professional Double-A Minor League Baseball team that played in the Eastern League from 1989 to 1993.
 They played at Labatt Memorial Park in London, Ontario, and were affiliated with the Detroit Tigers.
-At the time it was the only EL and Double A franchise in Canada.
+At the time, it was the only EL and Double A franchise in Canada.

 History

 First year and second year in London

 After 47 years without a pro team, professional baseball returned to London in 1989 when the Glens Falls Tigers moved to the city and took on the name London Tigers.

 Sitting on the Tigers' Board of Directors were President Dan Ross, Vice President Mike Tucker, Vice-President and General Manager Bob Gilson, Vice-President and Assistant General Manager General Manager Bill Wilkinson and Vice-President Brian Costello.

 Sitting on the Tigers' Advisory Board were Brad Nelson, Bill MacDougall, London restaurant entrepreneur Mike Smith, Spencer Clark, Bruce Johnson and Tom Whealy.

 The inaugural season homeopener for the Tigers was on Friday, April 7, 1989, against the Albany, New York, Yankees.

 During the team's inaugural season, the club derived its offence from unusual sources—shortstop and catcher.
 Shortstop Travis Fryman led the EL with 30 doubles, while hitting .265/.297/.402 and catcher Phil Clark batted .298/.328/.427.

-Third baseman Scott Livingstone hit a team-high 14 HR but batted just .217.
-Paul Wenson went 2–3 with a 3.50 ERA one year after leading the EL in ERA while Darren Hursey (8-13, 3.97) led the league in losses, hits allowed (183) and runs allowed (92).
+Third baseman Scott Livingstone hit a team-high 14 HR but batted just .217.Paul Wenson went 2–3 with a 3.50 ERA one year after leading the EL in ERA while Darren Hursey (8-13, 3.97) led the league in losses, hits allowed (183) and runs allowed (92).
 The Tigers went 63-76 and finished 6th of 8 teams.

 The London Tigers, managed by former New York Yankee star, Chris Chambliss drew 167,679 fans, more than they had their last two years in Glens Falls.

-Chambliss was named Manager of the Year in the 1990 Eastern League after London finished 76–63, just three games behind the Albany Yankees, while attendance was just 15 fans off of the opening season's pace.
+Chambliss was named Manager of the Year in the 1990 Eastern League after London finished 76–63, just three games behind the Albany-Colonie Yankees, while attendance was just 15 fans off the opening season's pace.

 All-Star first baseman Rico Brogna was named the #3 prospect in the circuit and led the league in homers (21), and tied for the lead in RBI (77) while hitting .262/.331/.447.
 Mike Wilkins (13-5, 2.42), Dave Haas (13-8, 2.99) and Rusty Meacham (15-9, 3.13) gave the club a nice trio of arms; Wilkins was 6th in the league in ERA, Haas 9th and Meacham led in wins.

 London hosted the Eastern League All-Star Game on June 25, 1990.

 In the post-season, London lost the first two games to the Canton–Akron Indians but then won three in a row at home.
 They then beat the New Britain Red Sox in three straight games to become the first Detroit Tigers farm club to win the Eastern League championship.